Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/reading-articles.markdown

 NetNewsWire was built to make it easy to read your articles one-handed.
 This is perfect for when your other hand is occupied with a warm drink or an insistent furry friend.

-One-handed reading is accomplished with keyboard shortcuts.
-NetNewsWire’s shortcuts are special because they only require pressing *a single key*.
+One-handed reading can be accomplished with keyboard shortcuts.
+NetNewsWire’s shortcuts are special because many only require pressing *a single key*.

 (For a full list of keyboard shortcuts, including Command (⌘) key alternatives, see the [Keyboard Shortcuts](keyboard-shortcuts) help page, or use **Help** → **Keyboard Shortcuts** in NetNewsWire.)